Skip to content

 Plus, real-time coverage of events allows your online audience a chance to engage with an event they may have really wanted to attend.

-Bonus: Download the free 30-day plan to grow your Twitter following fast, a daily workbook that will help you establish a Twitter marketing routine and track your growth, so you can show your boss real results after one month.
+Bonus: Grow your X (Twitter) following fast with a free 30-day workbook that will help you establish a marketing routine and track your growth, so you can show your boss real results after one month.

 What is live tweeting?